 Traditional ways to dispose of our bodies after death are not good for the planet.
 For example, embalming hurts deathworkers and the environment around us long after we’re gone.

 Chemicals eventually leak into the groundwater of whatever community we are buried in.
 Doesn’t quite go with our “I’m Organic, Don’t Panic” bumper sticker, does it?

 And let’s think about burials in general.
 Should our dead bodies take up all that space and land?

 There’s always cremation.
 But that choice spews mercury and carbon into the air our descendants then have to breathe.

 Surely there are better options, yes?

-Toxins in our hair, nails, skin and internal organs are nasty.
-Thanks GE!
+Toxins in our hair, nails, skin, and internal organs are nasty.
+Thanks, GE!
 Rather than send all that nonsense back into local drinking wells, let’s make our final pajamas an Infinity Mushroom Ninja Thing.
-The fungi breaks down our nastiness, turning it into nutrient-rich soil.
+The fungi break down our nastiness, turning it into nutrient-rich soil.

 2. Donate organs.

 On average, 22 people die each day of organ failure.
 Doesn’t have to be like that.
 Instead, donate eyes, lungs, heart, and even mouth tissue to people in need.
 This balances out the bad karma all those times you left your shopping cart in the parking lot.